© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Burnt Mound 250m S of Cwm is a scheduled monument protected by Cadw under reference CM289.
 View the official record →

-Burnt Mound 250m S of Cwm is a prehistoric domestic burnt mound located in Carmarthenshire, Wales, and is scheduled as an ancient monument under the Cadw designation CM289.
+Burnt Mound 250m S of Cwm is a prehistoric burnt mound located in Carmarthenshire, Wales, designated as a scheduled ancient monument under the reference CM289.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM289.

 Burnt Mound 250m S of Cwm dates from the prehistoric period, and is classified as a burnt mound.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Burnt Mound 250m S of Cwm is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM289.